-Disk Utilization The percentage of all disk resources that are allocated to the PowerVM partition disk.
+Disk Utilization The percentage of all disk resources that are allocated to the PowerVM partition data.

-Baseline An envelope indicating the expected disk utilization range based on historical
+Baseline An envelope indicating the expected disk utilization range based on historical disk.

-Disk Transfer Rate The current rate at which the PowerVM partition transfers data to or from the
+Disk Transfer RateThe current rate at which the PowerVM partition transfers data to or from the